johnhitz203/ecto_example/README.md

 After pulling down the environment by either forking or cloning it into a folder on your local computer there are a few steps you need to take to get it ready for use.
 First, you can remove the `src/` directory which contains a very simple example application.
-I created as an example.
-Next you need to `source` the `.dev/.env` file in order to created an alias so that any mix command you run in the development terminal are executed against the Elixir code running in the container.
+Next you need to `source` the `.dev/.env` file in order to created alias' for running the commands that execute the functionality of the environment.
+After sourcing the `.dev/.env` file any mix mix command you run in the development terminal are executed against the Elixir code running in the container.
 (This needs to be done for all terminals you are using for development.)
 After that you need to build the docker image that will create your container.